razorpay/blade/packages/blade/src/components/Modal/_decisions/decisions.md

 - This would require our consumers to add some logic to handle this switch from Modal to BottomSheet on mWeb.
 - This decision also enables our consumers to save on bundle size so that the mWeb's bundle only contains BottomSheet and the dWeb's bundle only contains Modal.

 **Example usage:**

+> You can use Lazy Loading to load the Modal component only on dWeb and BottomSheet component only on mWeb.

 ```jsx
 import { useTheme, BottomSheet, Modal } from '@razorpay/blade';